 Instructions

-- Using an electric mixer fitted with the paddle attachment or a handheld mixer, beat, on medium speed, the butter, and both sugars together until fluffy, about 5 minutes.
+- Mix the wet ingredients.
+Using an electric mixer fitted with the paddle attachment or a handheld mixer, beat, on medium speed, the butter, and both sugars together until fluffy, about 5 minutes.
 Turn the speed down to low and add the egg yolk, vanilla, and pumpkin making sure to scrape down the edges.
-With the speed still on low slowly add the flour mixture and mix until fully combined.